holandavinicius/tbfiles-challenge/README.md

 ## System Architecture Overview and Design Decisions

 The project is built using Laravel 12 for the backend and Blade templates for the frontend.
 The API is secured with Laravel Sanctum for token-based authentication.

+ - **Controllers**: Handle HTTP requests.
+- **Service layer** contains business logic.
+- **Eloquent ORM** manages database interactions (SQLite).

-Key design decisions:
+Design decisions:
 - **Web & API separation**: Routes in `web.php` handle the dashboard, while `api.php` handles API requests.
 - **Session + Sanctum token**: Users authenticate via the web, generating an API token stored in session for dashboard API calls.
-- **SQLite / MySQL support**: Migrations allow easy setup for local development.
+- **SQLite support**: Migrations allow easy setup for local development.

 ---